magicDGS/ReadTools/README.md

 The software is provided with a copy of the [MIT License](http://opensource.org/licenses/MIT), but is build with several Java libraries that have different licenses.
 Information for the libraries used in the software is available in the [build.gradle](https://github.com/magicDGS/ReadTools/blob/master/build.gradle) file.

-If you use this software, please add the citation as following (the version is printed in the header of the help):
+If you use this software, please add the citation as following:

 &nbsp;&nbsp;&nbsp;&nbsp;Gómez-Sánchez D (2015): ReadTools ${version}, Institut für Populationsgenetik, Vetmeduni Vienna.

 If some of the tools is a (re)implementation of a method described in a different place, the citation for the method is provided under the long description.
 Please, cite the method in addition to this software to give credit to the original authors.

 ---
-*Please, if you find any problem add a new [issue](https://github.com/magicDGS/ReadTools/issues) or contact me: <daniel.gomez.sanchez@hotmail.es>
+*Please, if you find any problem add a new [issue](https://github.com/magicDGS/ReadTools/issues) or contact by email: <daniel.gomez.sanchez@hotmail.es>